Emancyphur/Roblox-Studio-Tutorials/README.md

 In order to find what you need, open up one of the folders above.
 They're categorized by Episode number -- the folder "Episodes 1-100" will have subfolders that contain resources from Episodes 1-10, 11-20, 21-30, etc.

 After opening up one of the subfolders, you'll be presented with folders that have the name of a tutorial.
 These will contain source code/model download files related to that tutorial when applicable.
+In order to import the model into Roblox Studio, right click in the Explorer, click on "Insert From File", then select and open the rbxm file.

 ---